 Sisanda Henna, 38, is a familiar face to many who devour local television shows.
-And now the actor/producer/ writer can add directing to the feathers in his cap for his roles in One Night Kwa Mxolisi, a month of love movie on streaming service, Showmax or Mzansi Magic on 27 February at 21:30.
+And now the actor/producer/ writer can add directing to the feathers in his cap for his roles in One Night Kwa Mxolisi, a month of love movie on streaming service, Showmax or on our sister channel Mzansi Magic on 27 February at 21:30.

 One Night Kwa Mxolisi chronicles a group of close university friends who get together to celebrate the opening of Mxo’s new restaurant, MXO’s on 4th.
 Throughout the evening the pressure on the hidden secrets between them surmounts to breaking point.

 M-Net: What was it like to both act in and direct this movie?